Sunday, January 21, 2024

 That noise is not just annoying.
 It is mechanical information.
 A squeaking gate is telling you that the hinge surfaces are rubbing dry, corroding, carrying too much load, or slowly grinding dirt and rust into the moving parts.

 The fix is usually simple: clean the hinge, choose the right lubricant, apply it properly, and protect the metal from water.
-The hard part is choosing the right product for the gate you actually have.
+The mistake is treating all gate hinges as if they are the same.
+A light timber side gate, a farm gate, a pool gate, a coastal steel gate, and a heavy driveway gate all need slightly different protection.

-A hinge looks simple, but it is a tiny bearing system.
+A hinge looks simple, but it is a small bearing system.
 The hinge pin and hinge knuckles rotate against each other under load.
 Every time the gate opens, the weight of the gate presses those metal surfaces together.

 When there is a proper lubricant film between them, the surfaces slide smoothly.
 When the lubricant dries out, washes away, fills with dust, or becomes contaminated with rust particles, the metal surfaces start rubbing directly against each other.